 Establish a network of Pop-Up Shelters (BEDDOWN) using parking garages and spaces that are left empty at night.
 We have dozens of these structures throughout the city.
+Best case scenario are parking structures with adjacent facilities that include bathroom and showers (e.g. gyms, community centers, etc. that close at night).
 Combining our public and private resources could provide a safe and clean alternative to sleeping on the street.
 Without a home or shelter there is no way to protect yourself or your limited possessions, to sleep without fear or to get truly rested and ready for the next day.
 For a person already struggling with mental illness, addiction or trying to keep a job, the lack of sleep only aggravates an already difficult situation.
+By having known locations for the unsheltered to sleep, case managers could now meet with them to (1) assess their particular housing and service needs and (2) work to get them permanently housed.
 Pop-Up Shelters help provide stability each night and a steppingstone out of homelessness.
-We have to provide a better alternative than sleeping on the streets.
+We must provide a better alternative than sleeping on the streets.

 Decriminalize Homelessness - Homeless Court Program